 What does it feel like under hypnosis?
 In the subconscious or hypnotised state, there is virtually no change in mental awareness but nearly always physical changes (due to relaxation of the parasympathetic system) so that you may feel relaxed, warm, heavy, cool, sinking, floating or even simply secure.
 So you may hear what the hypnotist is saying, and you can think of other things whilst in a hypnotic state; in fact you are suspended between wakefulness and sleep.

 How much does it cost?
 The fee is $120.00 per session.
-The number of visits required to solve a problem can vary, most troubles however are well catered for in 1 to 3 sessions.
+The number of visits required to solve a problem can vary from 1 to 10 or more, most troubles however are well catered for in 1 to 3 sessions.